papallas/baxter-project/README.md

 After these are all installed, run ```catkin_make``` to complete installing the system.
 If any errors come up here, it will most likely be dependencies, which can be searched and manually installed to fix.

+Finally, the Android device needs to install the application - located [here](https://github.com/um10kh/baxter-project/blob/master/App/SweetShop.apk).
+Open this file on the device, and allow permissions to install once from unknown source.
+Make sure the voice recogintion default setting is set to Google's voice recognition (installed on Android devices through the Google app).

 ## Materials

 To set up the shop for Baxter, you need five main items.